info@gunnersreview.com

 At 500 yards:

-The .338 Win Mag maintains 33% more energy at 500 yards, which translates to noticeably deeper penetration and larger wound channels.
+The .338 Win Mag maintains 33% more energy at 500 yards, leading to noticeably deeper penetration and larger wound channels.

 Moose Hunting: Clear Winner for the .338